sarfarazunarr/typescript-projects/atm/Readme.md

 ### Dev Details
 This is currently storing temporary data in arrays in next version we will add file system to store permenant data.
-Thanks
+Thanks!

-*** Created During the course of TypeScript at Governor Karman Tissori Initiative during Certified Cloud Applied AI Engineer GenAI, Blockchain and Web 3.O Initiative.
+*** Created During the course of TypeScript at Governor Karman Tissori Initiative during Certified Cloud Applied AI Engineer GenAI, Blockchain and Web 3.O Initiative. ***